Guardians and Gladiators: Plot

 The squad is called into Central Park to investigate a call to police in regards to an alleged assault where they arrest a Black man named Jayvon Brown (Blake Morris) on the spot after a jogger calls 9-1-1 on what later is investigated as a false claim.
-As the squad continues their investigation they realize they arrested the wrong man for the assault that did occur.
-Deputy Chief Christian Garland (Demore Barnes) comes to the squad room to tell Benson and Fin Tutuola (Ice-T) that Brown was suing the NYPD in a wrongful arrest lawsuit and that they both were named personally.
+As the squad continues their investigation, they realize they arrested the wrong man for the assault that did occur.
+Deputy Chief Christian Garland (Demore Barnes) comes to the squad room to tell Benson and Fin Tutuola (Ice-T) that Brown was suing the NYPD in a wrongful arrest lawsuit and that they were both named personally.
 Benson is later summoned to make a statement to Internal Affairs where Benson is forced to question decisions and arrests she made over her career that might have an unconscious racial bias.
 Meanwhile, with the SVU squad in pending litigation, it causes ADA Dominick "Sonny" Carisi Jr. (Peter Scanavino) problems with getting justice for the victim who was actually assaulted in the park.